Newman's Own: Charitable funding and beneficiaries

-According to the Newman's Own Foundation website, over $550 million has been generated for charity since 1982.
-In 2016 the company donated profits of $30 million after gross sales of $600 million.
+According to the Newman's Own Foundation website, over $600 million has been generated for charity since 1982.
+In 2016, the company donated profits of $30 million after gross sales of $600 million.
 The company co-sponsored the PEN/Newman's Own First Amendment Award, which was presented annually to a United States resident who had fought courageously, despite adversity, to safeguard the First Amendment right to freedom of expression as it applied to the written word.

 A sampling of grantees is available at the Newman's Own Foundation website along with a description of funding areas.
-One beneficiary of this charity is the SeriousFun Children's Network (previously the Association of Hole in the Wall Camps), residential summer camps for seriously ill children, which Newman co-founded in 1988.
-Today, there are camps, programs, and initiatives operating in 50 countries across 5 continents.
-Over 384,700 children have attended a SeriousFun program free of charge.
-While proceeds from Newman's Own financed the startup of the camp, it now receives funding from many other sources.
-Additionally, the Newman's Own Foundation also provided a grant to The MINDS Foundation to fund US operations of the non-profit that works in rural India.
+One beneficiary of this charity is the SeriousFun Children's Network (previously the Association of Hole in the Wall Camps), residential summer camps and programs for seriously ill children, which Newman co-founded in 1988.
+Today, there are camps, programs, and initiatives operating across five continents.
+Over 1.5 million camp experiences have been provided to children and families free of charge.
+While proceeds from Newman's Own helped finance the startup of the first camp, the network and its member camps now receive funding from many other sources.
+Additionally, Newman's Own Foundation also provided a grant to The MINDS Foundation to fund US operations of the non-profit that works in rural India.
 Other beneficiaries of the profits from Newman's Own have included The New York Times Neediest Cases Fund (from 1983 onwards), Shining Hope for Communities, Safe Water Network, Edible Schoolyard NYC, Fisher House Foundation, the WILD Young Women Programme (New Zealand), and Pilgrims Hospices (UK).
+Newman's Own has also contributed to the advancement of the study and teaching of philanthropy at institutions like Marist University, where Raymond A. Lamontagne was designated the first Paul Newman Senior Fellow in Philanthropy.

+In January 2025, Newman's Own launched a campaign encouraging more companies to adopt its model of donating 100% of profits to charitable causes.
+The initiative highlighted the brand's long-standing commitment to philanthropy and called on other corporations to embed social impact into their business models.